Helping Your Student Apply

 May 1: National Candidates' Reply Date

-Admitted applicants for all undergraduate level programs must reserve their place in the fall class by this date.
+Admitted applicants for all programs must reserve their place in the fall class by this date.
 This is accomplished by submitting a deposit online through the student's status page; instructions are included in the acceptance packet.

 Frequently Asked Questionsplus or minus